Women's outfitsmart casual

 Get the proportions right

-Mid-rise, slight taper from knee to ankle; the hem just grazes the top of the shoe with one quarter break.
+High-rise, straight or slim-straight leg; full-length hem ending at the ankle bone — or one cuff when the shoe deserves the attention.
 For the ballet flats: should hug the heel and sit flat across the top of the foot — no heel-slip, no toe-pinch.

 Why the colours work